absoludity/charm-bootstrap-ansible/README.md

 charm-bootstrap-ansible
 =======================

-A quick way to get started creating a juju charm using ansible.
+A quick way to get started creating a [juju][1] charm using [ansible][2].

+Disclaimer: this template does not try to explain what's possible with either ansible or juju - but if you know a bit about both, it will show you how you can easily use them together.

 Make sure you have both git and bzr installed and then:

 ```
 $ mkdir -p charms/precise && cd charms/precise